Colum-SMA-Dev/tag-matcher/README.md

 # tag-matcher [![Build Status](https://travis-ci.org/Colum-SMA-Dev/tag-matcher.svg?branch=master)](https://travis-ci.org/Colum-SMA-Dev/tag-matcher)
 A boolean tag matching library.
+Interface is similar to regexs, you make a matcher with a query, and then call match() on it passing it something to match.
+Tags must be passed to match() as an array of tags.

 Example usage: